 What does Wye Parish Council do?

-How to 'get things done'
+How we 'get things done'

 The Parish Council owns and manages Churchfield Green as a public open space for informal recreation.
 To ensure the future of Churchfield Green, the Parish Council has dedicated it as a Centenary Field in perpetuity, in memory of airmen who flew from Wye Aerodrome during World War I, and died in training nearby.
-The magnificent black walnut tree is about 70 years old and it is contemporary with the award-winning post-war public housing development in Abbots Walk, The Forstal and Churchfield Way.
+The magnificent black walnut tree is approaching 75 years old and it is contemporary with the award-winning post-war public housing development in Abbots Walk, The Forstal and Churchfield Way.

 Representing local interests